 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-Other versions: Made in several sizes and models.
-These bubble glass lamps were made as pendant lamp, chandelier with several pendants together, table lamp, wall lamp, floor lamp, ceiling lamp and flush mount.
+Other versions: This Helena Tynell bubble glass pendant lamp was made in several sizes and models.
+They were made as a pendant lamp, a chandelier with several pendants together, a table lamp, a wall lamp, a floor lamp, a ceiling lamp and a flush mount.

 Glashütte Limburg was founded in 1946.
 Today Glashütte Limburg is a member of the Bega group.
 The company still exists and they make beautiful (industrial) lighting.
 The name Glashütte Limburg is no longer in use since 2017.
 Bega was founded in 1945 by goldsmith and steel engraver Heinrich Gartenbrink.

 Often said that Helena Tynell designed these lamps together with Heinrich-Johannes Gantenbrink, but he and his family are the owners of the Glashütte Limburg company.

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.